-Stoddard is the founder of the Yale Ecology and Evolutionary Biology Undergraduate Group (YEEBUG), an official University organization that actively promotes undergraduate involvement in the New Haven community, largely through volunteer work at Yale's Peabody Museum of Natural History.
+Stoddard is the founder of the Yale Ecology and Evolutionary Biology Undergraduate Group (YEEBUG), an official University organization that actively promotes undergraduate involvement in the New Haven community, largely through volunteer work at the Peabody Museum.
 Last fall, YEEBUG helped coordinate "The Natural History of Witches and Wizards: A Peabody Halloween," an educational event that drew hundreds of costume-wearing New Haven residents.